-Three months after Muammar Gaddafi fled Tripoli in the face of a revolt against his 42-year rule, Abdurrahim El-Keib said he would name his cabinet on Tuesday, and even though he would ignore regional rivalries, all regions would be represented.
+Three months after Muammar Gaddafi fled Tripoli in the face of a revolt against his 42-year rule, Abdurrahim El-Keib said he would name a cabinet of experts on Tuesday rather than yield to pressure from all quarters for a share of power.

-Keib, who worked as an academic in the United States during much of Gaddafi's rule, has long said he intends to name a technocratic provisional government.
-The extent to which he must give in to political reality remains to be seen.
+Keib, who worked as an academic in the United States during much of Gaddafi's rule, has long said he intends to name a technocratic provisional government, which will pick candidates based on competence rather than politics.

 The fighters from the Western Mountains town of Zintan who seized him on Saturday are holding him in their stronghold until the central government is formed.
-They say it is to ensure his safety -- his father was killed after he was captured by another militia in his hometown of Sirte last month.
+They say it is to ensure he is not killed while in the hands of another armed group, as his father was in his hometown of Sirte last month.

-The International Committee of the Red Cross said it had asked Libyan authorities to be allowed to see Saif al-Islam in prison and expected the visit to take place soon.
+The International Committee of the Red Cross said in Geneva it had asked Libyan authorities to be allowed to visit Saif al-Islam in prison and expected the visit to take place soon.

 It is due to stay in place until the middle of next year, when elections to a constituent assembly should be held.

-Probably within a couple of hours or so I will be visiting the NTC to discuss things related to the matter at hand, Keib said at his lunchtime news conference with Rice.
+Probably within a couple of hours or so I will be visiting the NTC to discuss things related to the matter at hand, Keib told reporters.